rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 - VDI
 ---

-I often thought about writing down my experiences on the topics of *Jumphosts*, *Shell-modifications* and *useful tools* in a blog post, but I hadn´t found the right moment, until I saw the following Tweet, where Alex asked his followers how they get access to a Linux system if they aren´t running Linux on their workstation (locally).
+I often thought about writing down my experiences on the topics of *Jumphosts*, *Shell-modifications* and *useful tools* in a series of blog posts, but I hadn´t found the right moment, until I saw the following Tweet, where Alex asked his followers how they get access to a Linux system if they aren´t running Linux on their workstation (locally).

 <center> {{< tweet 1210952121488728066 >}} </center>

-Similar to Mark´s answer, I´m also using a VDI (Virtual-Desktop-Infrastructure) desktop for my purposes and I began writing this post...back in January...time passed by and due to other projects I worked on and which demanded a lot of my attention (<a href="https://twitter.com/search?q=vCenter%20Event%20Broker%20Appliance&src=typed_query" target="_blank">#VEBA</a> :grin:), it took a little bit longer to publish this one.
+Similar to Mark´s answer, I´m also using a VDI (Virtual-Desktop-Infrastructure) desktop for my purposes and I began writing this series...back in January...time passed by and due to other projects I worked on and which demanded a lot of my attention (<a href="https://twitter.com/search?q=vCenter%20Event%20Broker%20Appliance&src=typed_query" target="_blank">#VEBA</a> :grin:), it took a little bit longer to publish them.

 **But NOW!**